Louisville Zoo: Islands

-The zoo has a zoological exhibit called "Islands," which rotates a variety of animals into one exhibit space.
-This way, the animals can explore different habitats throughout the day, as they would in the wild.
+The zoo has a zoological exhibit called "Islands", which rotates a variety of animals into one exhibit space; this way the animals can explore different habitats throughout the day, as they would in the wild.
 This helps to give the animals needed stimulation and heightens their awareness.
-Moreover, the exhibit has natural predator and prey in the same space.
-It has three outdoor exhibit areas and one indoor area.
+Moreover, the exhibit has natural predator and prey in the same space and has three outdoor exhibit areas and one indoor area.
 All animals in this exhibit are endangered or threatened species.
 The animals on display here change from day to day so that visitors can have a new and different experience with each visit to the zoo.
 The animals that can be seen in this exhibit include Sumatran tigers, orangutans, siamangs, North Sulawesi babirusas, Malayan tapirs, Aldabra giant tortoises, and little penguins.

-The zoo is home to three orangutans, a male Segundo (aka Gunny) and two females named Amber and Bella.
+The zoo is home to five orangutans, a male named Segundo, and four females named Amber, Bella, Sumagu and Kera.
 Amber is known as a social media star, particularly on TikTok, where videos of her pointing and ask zoo guests to show her things have gone viral.
-Amber is a hybrid orangutan, while Gunny and Bella are Sumatran orangutans.
+Amber is a hybrid orangutan, while Segundo, Bella, Sumagu and Kera are Sumatran orangutans.

-The Islands Pavilion is an indoor area that houses many species of birds, including the white-throated ground-dove.
-The zoo was the first zoo in the world to hatch this rare dove in captivity.
+The Islands Pavilion is an indoor area that houses many species of birds.
+The zoo was the first zoo in the world to hatch the rare white-throated ground-dove in captivity.
 The first hatchling was born on October 17, 2006, and a second followed on December 1, 2006.
-Some of the other bird species included in the Islands Pavilion are Victoria crowned pigeons, Nicobar pigeons, pied imperial pigeons, Jambu fruit doves, wompoo fruit doves, Asian fairy-bluebirds, red-crested cardinals, Indian white-eyes, black-necked stilts, Oriental storks, red shovelers, nene, Hyacinth Macaws, African penguins and Inca terns.
+Some of the other bird species included in the Islands Pavilion are Victoria crowned pigeons, Nicobar pigeons, pied imperial pigeons, Jambu fruit doves, wompoo fruit doves, Asian fairy-bluebirds, red-crested cardinals, Indian white-eyes, Oriental storks, Hyacinth Macaws, African penguins and Inca terns.
 The pavilion also houses Rodrigues fruit bats, Binturongs, Cuban crocodiles, and Komodo dragons.